andyChenzt/LeisureGame-Group/README.md

 4. Deploing
 	+ Heroku for deploying the final project

+## Running App
+ + open root folder in terminal, run "npm start" to open the app
+ + Webpage is on port 3000 (localhost: 3000)

 ## Principles of Code Style:
 1. camel case for variable name